ZGainsforth/StoichiometryFitter/README.md

 3) Do application specific processing for phases such as computing site occupancies from stoichiometry, or determining Fo#.

-For a quick overview of what the program does, see [the video](StoichiometryFitterOverview720p.mov)
+For a quick overview of what the program does, download [the video](StoichiometryFitterOverview720p.mov) to your machine and view it.

+Is there a feature that would be very useful to you?
+Contact me at zsg@gainsforth.com.

 ##Todo:
 ====================